 After flushing, the crystals come into direct contact with the root obstruction.
 The roots disintegrate, but only the roots.
 Many favor this technique, claiming it’s the most environmentally friendly way to rid the system and perform safe root management of clogged sewer line tree roots.

-Some jetters come equipped with water-propelled nozzle heads with spinning blades called root cutters and is also called a sewer machine.
+Some hydro jetting equipment comes equipped with water-propelled nozzle heads with spinning blades called root cutters and is also called a sewer machine.
 Professional grade water jetters carry a hefty price tag, but the price is worth it compared to less expensive and less effective units.
 While this method might be more expensive, it can keep your drains open longer which can wind up saving you money in the future.

 The rodder contains stiff, but flexible steel cables rotated through the sewer line.
 They have a razor-sharp C-shaped cutting blade that rotates with the cable and cuts away roots as it comes into contact with them.
 Aside from using chemicals, the electromechanical apparatus is the answer to how to get tree roots out of the sewer line.